Enable Item Customization with Modifiers

 Overview

-When ordering a hamburger, the buyer might add a slice of cheese, such as gorgonzola for $1 or cheddar for $0.75.
-These cheese options are called modifiers options and are represented by a cheese CatalogModifier in the Catalog API.
-The seller sets the price for each modifier option.
+These customization options are represented by CatalogModifier objects in the Catalog API.
+The seller sets the price for each modifier option and controls how many can be selected.
 When the item is sold, the total price includes the basic item price and the price of each selected modifier option.

 The Square catalog supports two types of modifiers: